Accelerated Bachelor’s to Master’s (ABM) Program

 The ABM consists of one “hybrid” year, during which students complete their undergraduate coursework and transition into the graduate program, and one year focused exclusively on graduate coursework.
 During the fall semester of their hybrid year, ABM students take a zero-credit hour professionalization course, COMM 681: Transitioning to Graduate School, and a three-credit hour foundations course (COMM 601), which will introduce them to all of the graduate faculty in the department and help students to orient to the full range of graduate offerings in this program.

 In total, the Master of Arts in Communication degree requires 36 credit hours of coursework.
 The curriculum consists of 15 credit hours of required core courses that teach students analytical and methodological skills that they can apply to practical problems as communication professionals.
 The remaining 21 credit hours consist of graduate course electives.
 The structure of this curriculum is meant to maximize flexibility so students can build a program that is uniquely their own: helping them to build the knowledge base they need to achieve their personal and professional goals.
-To help prospective ABM students think through some of the possibilities of how they could build a course plan in support of various career goals, please see example graduate degree plans here: What Can I Do With An ABM Handout
+To help prospective ABM students think through some of the possibilities of how they could build a course plan in support of various career goals, please explore the graduate courses that may align with your specific ambitions here: What Can I Do With An ABM?

 How to Apply